darrenzhang2000/User-Management-System/README.md

 ## Images of the User Management System can found at [UMS.pdf](https://github.com/darrenzhang2000/User-Management-System/blob/master/UMS.pdf).

 ### Stack
-I used React, Redux and Material UI for the user interface and .Net Core and C# for the microservice.
+I used React, Redux and Material UI for the user interface and .Net Core, C#, and SQL for the microservice.

 ### Motivation
 Because New York City Department of Transportation is a huge company with many teams and employees, managing the permissions of each employee can be a daunting task, especially if you have to manually create SQL queries to add/remove a user to/from a user group, give him permission to certain API endpoints, keep track of all function groups a user group has as well as each function and each route in a function group.
 This user management system streamlines this process in addition to giving user managers access to a specific user / user group's details as well as filter users and user groups based on user/user group id, loginId, name, department, last login, status, and source system.
 The current User Management System manages 147 users and 25 user groups for the PRISM  team.